What is organic food?

 The most important point to remember is that "natural" does not equal organic."Natural" is an unregulated term that can be applied by anyone.
 Only the "Organic" label indicates that a food is certified organic.

-Certified Organic Food Labels
+What does certified Organic Food Labels means?

 When you’re shopping for organic foods, look for the “Organic” seal.
 Only foods that are 95 to 100 percent organic can use the term Organic in labelling.